 Payment can be made by BACS or cheque at the same time as your application is made.
-Details are available in Appendix 1 at the end of this document.
+For payment details please see Table 6 in Appendix 1 at the end of this document.
 You must provide reference D9999Z followed by your planning reference number.